EspressoAdvice.comUpdated March 2026

 Whichever machine you choose, the grinder matters more.
 Both machines benefit massively from a capable espresso grinder.
 Budget at least £100-150 for a manual grinder like the 1Zpresso J-Ultra or Timemore Chestnut X. For electric, the Sage Smart Grinder Pro around £200 works well with either machine.

 The Bambino can technically use pre-ground coffee thanks to its pressurized baskets, but you're leaving significant quality on the table.
 The Gaggia essentially requires a proper grinder, the non-pressurized baskets won't work properly without fresh, correctly ground coffee.
+See our best espresso grinder under £200 guide for detailed comparisons.

 My honest recommendation